michael-s-marshall/global_accounts/09_longitudinal_clustering_markdown.md

-Given that the addition of cluster 3 is the primary separation between each solution, and that cluster 3 is made up of only two cases, it makes intuitive sense than k=3 was the most frequent bootstrap NbClust solution, as these two cases would be ommitted from the resampling in a number of iterations.
+Given that the addition of cluster 3 is the primary separation between each solution, and that cluster 3 is made up of only two cases, it makes intuitive sense that k=3 was the most frequent bootstrap NbClust solution, as these two cases would be ommitted from the resampling in a number of iterations.
 Therefore, there are merits to choosing either cluster solution.
 One of the benefits of choosing a four cluster